-Jill Lepore is an award-winning history professor at Harvard University and a staff writer at The New Yorker.
-In her new book, These Truths: A History of the United States (September 2018), Lepore offers a magisterial account of the origins and rise of a divided nation.
+This event is sold out, but we will be running a standby line at the door starting at 6pm; cash preferred.
+In her new book, These Truths: A History of the United States (September 2018), award-winning history professor Jill Lepore offers a magisterial account of the origins and rise of a divided nation.

 These Truths: A History of the United States argues that the American experiment rests on three ideas—“these truths,” Jefferson called them—political equality, natural rights, and the sovereignty of the people.
 And it rests, too, writes Lepore, on a fearless dedication to inquiry.
 These Truths tells the story of America, beginning in 1492, to ask whether the course of events has proven the nation’s founding truths, or belied them.
 “A nation born in contradiction, liberty in a land of slavery, will fight forever over the meaning of its history,” Lepore writes, finding meaning in those very contradictions as she weaves American history into a majestic tapestry of faith and hope, of peril and prosperity, of technological progress and moral anguish.
 Part spellbinding chronicle, part old-fashioned civics book, These Truths, filled with arresting sketches of Americans from John Winthrop and Frederick Douglass to Pauli Murray and Phyllis Schlafly, offers an authoritative new history of a great, and greatly troubled, nation.